-Assuming both the doctor and patient wish to go ahead, the minor surgical procedure can usually be undertaken same day in clinic.
+Assuming both the doctor and patient wish to go ahead, the minor surgical procedure can usually be undertaken the same day in clinic.

 The procedure involves:

-- Local anaesthetic is delivered by injection
+- A local anaesthetic is delivered by injection

 - The edges of the split are removed